 - A routine first-time request for a service (for example, reporting a repair or a case of antisocial behaviour for the first time). - Requests for compensation. - Complaints about our policies and procedures that have a separate right of appeal.
 For example, if you are not satisfied with the level of priority you have been given when applying for housing, you may have the right to appeal against the decision. - Issues that are being dealt with in court or have already been heard by a court or a tribunal. - An attempt to reopen a closed complaint or to have a complaint reconsidered if we have already given you our final decision following stage 2 of our complaints procedure.
 If you are still not satisfied, you can ask the Scottish Public Services Ombudsman for an independent review of your complaint.

-You can make a complaint through My Cairn, by email, through our website, in person, in writing, by phone, or by filling out the form in our 'Making a complaint' leaflet.
+You can make a complaint in person, in writing, by email, by phone, through our website or by filling out the form in our 'Making a complaint' leaflet.

 When complaining, tell us: